-Above: The six winners of the 2024 AIA Minneapolis Merit Awards.
+Above: The eight winners of the 2025 AIA Minneapolis Merit Awards.

 Unique in their approach to creating a jury, these awards encompass the views of business professionals, real estate developers, community advocates, and academic leaders in addition to architects.
 The Merit Awards were established to recognize projects by AIA Minneapolis architects that: